turingschool/backend-curriculum-site/module3/projects/le_pivot.md

 * review pull requests prior to merging.
 * deploy to production after merging to master.

 Some groups may have a workflow that doesn't merge to master from a PR.
 You should avoid waiting days to deploy.
-The most successful groups will likely merge to master and deploy multiple times a day.
+The most successful groups will likely deploy every time something makes it to master (or whatever main branch you are working off of).

 ## Evaluation